cretic/metricalgpt/README.md

 # metricalgpt

-A GPT prompter specialized to generate metrical lines + a parser for these lines using prosodic.py; adds these outputs to a dataframe or csv for further analysis
+A GPT prompter to generate metrical lines (prompt_generator.ipynb) + a parser for these lines using prosodic.py (LLM_prompt_and_parse.ipynb)

+   # takes dictionary of prompts, get responses via API, parses results with prosodic.py

++ tools for analyzing the results

-## scansion scripts:
+## other scansion scripts:

 parseloop:  allows chunking and processing of larger csv corpora with prosodic.py

 easy_scansion_tool: to play with prosodic.py outputs and meter configurations

-LLM_prompt_and_parse: create dictionaries of prompts, get responses via API, then parse results with prosodic.py

-## data:
+## saved data:

+AI data for o1_mini
-AI data for o1_mini and chatgpt-4o-latest (as of Jan 10 2025)
+AI data for chatgpt-4o-latest (as of Jan 10 2025)
 ECPA (Eighteen century poetry archive) foir 18C blank verse data and analysis

+@cretic